island-lang/island-lang.github.io/README.md

 let angelaFromUnknownPlanet = Person with firstName = "Angela", no planetResidence
 ```

-**Features can be partial** as well, however since features cannot be instantiated directly the `partial` type modifier is only effectively usable for specifying a subset of a feature's field that are expected to be known.
+**Features can be partial** as well, however since features cannot be instantiated directly the `partial` type modifier is only effectively usable for specifying a subset of a feature's fields that are expected to be known.
 For instance:

 ```isl
 feature Named